Skip to product information

 Origin Present in many deposits: South Africa, Australia, Russia, China, South America, etc.

-Color Shiny metallic yellow
+Color Bright metallic yellow

 Transparency Opaque

-Crystal system Cubic (isometric)
+Crystalline system Cubic (isometric)

 Hardness (Mohs) 2.5 – 3